figaw/praqma.com/_posts/2016-05-14-praqticum.md

 What we hope to achieve by this process is two things, one of them is obvious; We want to see if the interns _dig it_.
 If they do, then they are clearly Praqma prospects and we usually offer them jobs.

 The other thing we hope for is that, we ourselves, manage to optimize the leaning process in general, so that we will not just be good at Continuous Delivery and DevOps, but that we, as a company, will be able to refine and optimized the process of learning - in general.
 We too seek to contribute to the ideal within cognitive science - that learning to learn is something that can be taught.

+__If you're interested in an intership praqticum at Praqma, then send your application to [job@praqma.com](mailto:jobs@praqma.com). it should contain a cover letter, telling about yourself and what you hope to achieve.__
+{: .pic .medium .center}

 ----